Atmo26/crisisheroine/Custom Rules.md

 ### Scene 1

-The GM explains what kind of scene is happening and the player makes a "Rebellion Check".
+The GM explains the *Situation* happening.

 1. Player assess the situation and may declare the use of a Crisis Act.
 (Ignore usage restrictions.
 Any number is ok.)
 2. Player earns a bonus 1 CP for participation.